 The FRLAEF Board of Directors prefers to fund items that will make your classroom self-sustaining.
 If a piece of equipment is requested, it should be something that will be used frequently throughout the year.

-The FRLAEF will distribute free HTMP curriculum to Florida HTMP schools during the 2019-2020 school year.
-In order to receive free HTMP curriculum, teachers should complete the Fall HTMP Survey.
-Once you have completed the survey, you may request up to $2,000 of free HTMP curriculum!
+The FRLAEF will distribute free HTMP and/or Foodsafety curriculum to Florida HTMP schools during the 2020-2021 school year.
+In order to receive free HTMP and/or Foodsafety curriculum, teachers should complete the Fall HTMP Survey.
+Once you have completed the survey, you may request up to $2,000 of free HTMP and/or Foodsafety curriculum!

 CHI Scholarships Available

 The American Hotel & Lodging Educational Institute (EI) offers the Certified Hospitality Instructor (CHI) designation to hospitality instructors.
 Professional certifications have become a requirement for many secondary school teachers and workforce instructors.
 The Certified Hospitality Instructor (CHI) provides teachers in secondary school hospitality classes and workforce development programs with a solid foundation of hospitality knowledge and skills, so they can more effectively convey the information to students and better prepare them for careers in hospitality.
 Prospective CHI candidates may teach one of EI’s hospitality programs, including the Hospitality and Tourism Management Program (HTMP), Skills, Tasks, And Result Training (START), or any other secondary-level hospitality curriculum.